MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-schedule-report.md

 ---
-title: Schedule a Report to Run | Microsoft Docs
+title: Scheduling a Report to Run at a Specific Date and Time | Microsoft Docs
-description: Learn how you can schedule a report to run at a later time.
+description: Learn about entering a report into a job queue and scheduling it to be processed at a specific date and time.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen